Featured Researcher - Archive

 Insight Into Recompression.

-Maziar Arjomandi (University of Adelaide)
+Maziar Arjomandi (U of A)

 Maziar Arjomandi is a professor at the School of Electrical and Mechanical, the University of Adelaide.
 He is a Chartered Mechanical and Aerospace Engineer, a Fellow of Engineers Australia, a member of the Australian Research Council College of Experts and a Board member of Engineers Australia (SA Branch).
 As an experienced researcher in aerospace and fluid mechanics, Prof Arjomandi leads different projects in applied aerodynamics, wall-bounded flow, aerodynamic loads on structures (including heliostats and photovoltaic panels), atmospheric boundary layer, plasma aerodynamics, bluff body aerodynamics, haemodynamic, bio- and micro-fluids, and flow control.
 He has published some 300 scientific articles in international journals and peer-reviewed conferences and supervised 30+ PhD, 20+ Masters, and 300+ Honours students.
 As part of the HelioCon team, he leads the research on wind loads on heliostats with a focus on wind tunnel experiments and high-fidelity field data using the University of Adelaide industrial-scale wind tunnel and the state-of-the-art Atmospheric Boundary Layer Facility.

-Shashank Yellapantula (NREL)
+Shashank Yellapantula (NLR)

-Shashank Yellapantula is a researcher at NREL involved in Heliocon activities involving wind loading of solar collectors.
+Shashank Yellapantula is a researcher at NLR involved in Heliocon activities involving wind loading of solar collectors.
 Shashank is a first-generation college graduate who came to US from India for graduate studies.
 Shashank holds MS and PhD in Mechanical Engineering from Stanford University.
 Shashank loves all endurance sports and likes following professional cycling.

 Shashank.Yellapantula@nrel.gov